 Configure the DataPort device according to manufacturer's instructions.
 This driver requires that the DataPort device's dtpconfig table has been configured prior to connection with a FieldServer.
 In addition, consult the manufacturer's information on connecting carrier device's to ccn network.

-Note: typical connections are 9600,n,8,1.
+NOTE: A typical connection is 9600, n, 8, 1.